OPENING DATES FOR 2020

 The riding is a reflection of this, advertising itself as a 'natural bike park' there is not a berm or table top, rock or root to be found that wasn't put there by nature.
 The trails are technical and challenging, fast and rewarding.
 Serviced by two chairlifts taking you up to a height of 2200m, it's all about epic singletrack, loamy forest, open foot out flat out turns, steep chutes, rocky descents and off camber roots.

 Consisting of 1 green, 2 blues, 4 yellows, 3 reds and 6 blacks, there's plenty of variety on offer here.
 Though you'll quickly find yourself wanting more than the blues once you've ridden them, careful what you wish for, trails like Lupin go from 0 - 100 almost immediately!
-This is what you enduro bike was made for, we'll be taking you beyond the bike park aswell, to access some of the lesser known terrain found on La Thuile's opposing valley, where the terrain smooths out and you see nobody but your friends, the guide and the odd marmotte.
+This is what your enduro bike was made for.
+You'll have the opportunity to go beyond the bike park aswell, to access some of the lesser known terrain found on La Thuile's valley system, where the terrain smooths out and you see nobody but your friends, the guide and the odd marmotte.

 You can check out the fun we have over in La Thuile on our tracks check videos here.